The College's facilities

 See what campus life is like from a student’s perspective.
 Watch our Virtual Open Day.

-Most of your lectures, seminars and one-to-one and small group tutorials will take place in The Registry.
+Most of your lectures, seminars and one-to-one and small group tutorials will take place in The Registry to other buildings in the surrounding are.

 Each major and minor has a dedicated room in The Registry in which you will find key texts related to that discipline and its courses.
 There are many quiet rooms throughout The Registry, which are available for tutorials and, when not being used for teaching, for private study.